 Director’s disclosure

-On a personal level, a company director is mandated to disclose his/her holding interest in regard to the shares of the company and any other associated company, according to the Securities and Futures Ordinance of Hong Kong.
+On a personal level, the Securities and Futures Ordinance of Hong Kong mandates a company director to disclose their holding interest in the company’s shares and any other associated company.
 This ensures transparency in all the listed companies hence providing investors with significant information for making informed decisions.
 Failure to make this disclosure is a criminal offense in Hong Kong which attracts a fine of HK$100,000 and a two-year imprisonment verdict.

 Corporate governance

 Complying with corporate governance stipulations gives your company a positive outlook from investors.
-As a company director, you should ensure that your company complies with the corporate governance regulations, and should some areas be not complied with, you are mandated to report this in the annual reports.
+As a company director, you must ensure your company complies with corporate governance regulations.
+If any areas are not complied with, you must report this in the annual reports.

 Important Attributes of a Company Director